arahna41/JavaScript-React-course/README.md

 // Practice 4:
   Methods and properties for objects, forEach

 // Practice 5:
  Object and array

+ // Practice 6:
+ Events

+ // Practice 7-8:
+ Additional basics tasks

+ // Practice 9:
+ Recursion

 // Actions with elements on the page:
   A practical part on actions with elements on the page is in project > js > script.js